trixi-framework/TrixiParticles.jl/README.md

 ```

 ### For developers
-If you plan on editing Trixi.jl itself, you can download TrixiParticles.jl locally and use the
+If you plan on editing TrixiParticles.jl itself, you can download TrixiParticles.jl locally and use the
 code from the cloned directory:
 ```bash
 git clone git@github.com:trixi-framework/TrixiParticles.jl.git